 The DigitalSuite Studio WebModeler is a tool that allows you to design user interfaces for your applications.
-These web interfaces provide a device-independent way for end users to interact with your application - on a PC, tablet, or mobile.
+These web interfaces provide a device-independent way for end users to interact with your application - desktop, tablet, or mobile.

 In a web interface, you can define a web page to launch a process, and several additional web pages to be used within manual tasks.
 The web interface allows you to group the pages displayed to the users of a given process.
 A web interface can contain as many web pages as required.

 There is a special type of web interface, the alias web interface.
-Alias web interfaces are required for the internal DigitalSuite administration applications.
+Alias web interfaces are required for the standard portal applications.
 These include, for example, User Management, Logs Application, or App Translator.
 Screens and widgets of alias web interfaces cannot be modified.

 A web page is called a screen in the WebModeler.